LuluHuman/rurutbl-react/README.md

 # Rurutbl
 ## Overview
-Rurutbl is a [Next.js](https://nextjs.org/) webapp that uses the converted output from [RuruTbl Scanner](https://github.com/rurutbl/rurutbl-scanner)  which transforms [aSc Timetables](https://www.asctimetables.com/) to a more glacable page
+Rurutbl is a [Next.js](https://nextjs.org/) webapp that uses the converted output from [RuruTbl Scanner](https://github.com/rurutbl/rurutbl-scanner)  which transforms [aSc Timetables](https://www.asctimetables.com/) to a more glanceable page

 Website: https://rurutbl.luluhoy.tech/